dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/task_C/task_c4.md

 `Atribute Refinement`: Adding new questions `?` `Quality Attribute`: Modifiability

 `ASR`: At the end of the lecture a new quizz is unlocked.
 The students enter a code to access the quizz.
-The system must be available throughout the quizz.
+The system must be available throughout the quizz.  `(H,H)?`
 `Atribute Refinement`: No downtime
 `Quality Attribute`: Availability